pdebench/PDEBench/README.md

 pip install -r requirements.txt
 ```

-The required packages are listed in [requirements.txt](./requirements.txt)
+The minimum required packages to train and run the baseline ML models are listed in [requirements.txt](./requirements.txt)
+To run the data generation scripts, the complete package requirements are listed in [requirements_datagen.txt](./requirements_datagen.txt)

 For GPU support there are additional platform-specific instructions: